rafsaniShazid/CP/Number_Theory/READme.md

 ## Maximum divisors of n approximately n^(1/3)
 ## Bitmasks- Checking any undesired bit is set or not
-    Suppose targeted integer is x=10 ie. 1010 so after doing or operation of n bits we must make sure 0th and 2th bit is not set.
+    Suppose targeted integer is x=10 ie. 1010 so after doing OR operation of n bits we must make sure 0th and 2th bit is not set.
 So we do this (arr[i]|x)==x.
     1. If false, then we can't perform bitwise OR with that element.
        That will eventually set the undesired bits